Below you'll find the design work I completed for my junior year graphic design class

-When given the option to make a poster of any type, with the suggestion we try and give the design a specific tie into to a famous artistic period, I jumped at the chance to try my hand at something Art Nouveau.
-I watch a lot of movies but after some contemplation I realized the design of the aliens in Ridley Scott film of the same name already mirrored the natural curves found in the period.
-Add in my favorite character Newt and one of my families favorite lines, it came together almost on it's own.
+When given the option to make a poster of any type, with the suggestion we try and give the design a specific tie into a famous artistic period, I jumped at the chance to try my hand at something Art Nouveau.
+I watch a lot of movies but after some contemplation I realized the design of the aliens in Ridley Scott's film of the same name already mirrored the natural curves found in the period.
+Add in my favorite character Newt and one of my family's favorite lines and it came together almost on it's own.

-We were only designed to do one book cover, but so many books are parts of series instead of stand alone novels I wanted to try and see how two would look together.
+We were only meant to design one book cover, but so many books are parts of a series instead of stand alone novels nowadays so I wanted to try and see how two would look together.
 Also despite this duet being one of my all time favorite series, the art work was awful and had nothing to do with the actual novels.
 I tried to depict enough of the overall plot without giving it away.

 Now when I started this I hadn't realized that Dragon Magazine had actually come back and about half way through the initial design process I realized that they were already four issues into the reboot.
 The new magazine has fantastic artwork, but the first cover was very much the reboot cover focusing more on the brand than the main story.
 I'm very attached to the new Princes of the Apocalypse story line and wanted to make a cover that properly reflected how cool that story arc is.

 This is part one of our Magazine Article project.
 This was my cover spread for an article I found on Slate.com that discussed how the entire premise of most Sci-Fi films comes back around to how little we want to actually get up and do our jobs.
-Typically that has it's own consequences to it that results in the major plot problem of the film, but despite that obvious negativity and bleakness the article still had an overall positive message.
+Typically that has its own consequences to it that results in the major plot problem of the films.
+Despite that obvious negativity and bleakness the article still had an overall positive message.
 I tried to toe that line with cool sci-fi colors and typical "lazy" images along with multiple references to films in the genre.

-Assigned right around Halloween and design on an empty stomach.
-When we were given out brochure design project I wanted to try something different from an informational brochure as I'd done a few at work, so I tried my hand at a menu.
+Assigned right around Halloween and designed on an empty stomach.
+When we were given our brochure project I wanted to try something different from an informational brochure as I'd done a few at work, so I tried my hand at a menu.
 With a festive color scheme and several witchy puns later I think I succeeded on making something fun and light hearted.
 This is the outside set of panels.

 Really attached to my rat and diamond design and wanting to stay consistent between the two designs, I tried to make a website layout for my own personal art gallery/blog.
 I kept the cool blue colors as I feel they work with my vibe and won't detract from anything project I put up by being too loud or clashing.
 It's a simple design with the idea being that you could just click any of the categories at the top...